 “The wines get better and better every year as the vines age.
 Because of that, our wines are winning more awards and we’re getting more exposure,” says county manager Chris Knopf.
 “People traveling to a wine destination want to have a lot of options.
 We have that in Surry County.”

-Scroll down for individual listings of the Surry County wineries in the Yadkin Valley ...
+Scroll down for individual listings of all Surry County Wine Trail vineyards in the Yadkin Valley or click here to request a free trail guide.